shnupta/bric/README.md

 Note:
 Not all options have to be set.
 The ones shown above are the colours (however indent maintaining and linenumbers are not)

+### Brief tutorial:
+Here are a brief list of commands to start use the editor:

+Insert Mode: We have some different ways to that:
+	*Press 'i' to active this mode at the current cursor position *Press 'I' to active this mode at the beginning of line when the cursor is *Press 'o' to create a new line and active this monde *Press 'O' to create a new line at the current cursor position (shift all the lines below) *Press 'a' to active this mode one character foward from the current cursor position *Press 'A' to active this mode at the end from the current line

+Normal Mode:
+	*Press 'ESC' to active this mode

+Other basic commands:
+	*Press 'CTRL+Q' used to exit without save (you'll receive a message to "confirm") *Press 'g' jump the cursor to the first line
+	*Press 'G' jump the cursor to the last line
+	*Press '$' move the cursor to the last character of the current line *Press '0' move the cursor to the first character of the current line *Press 'HOME_KEY' move the cursor to the first character of the current line *Press 'END_KEY' move the cursor to the last character of the current line

 ### Contribution:
 I'm completely open to anyone forking and helping build features of the editor so go ahead and make a PR!
 A contribution guide will be written shortly.